 Annual board meetings of the AFHAB take place each fall during the Sixteenth Century Studies Conference.
 Comments and suggestions are invited at any time.
 You can send an e-mail to any of the officers of the society.

 Annual membership dues are $ 50, though larger gifts are also welcome and very gratefully received.
 All memberships and gifts are fully tax-deductible and should be sent to American Friends of the HAB, Professor Lynne Tatlock, Washington University, Department of German, Box 1104, St Louis, MO 63130-4899, USA using our membership form.
 Apart from the tax credit, benefits to members include: regular information about the Library and its facilities and a 25% reduction in price on most of the Herzog August Bibliothek's scholarly publications.
 We hope that many more American scholars and visitors to the Library will become members of this society and give their support to the important work which the collections of the HAB make possible.

-The following students were recent grant-holders:
+The following students have been recent grant-holders:

 - Kelly Bevin Butler "Sisters, Silks, and Psalters: Intermedial Relationships between Textiles and Manuscripts from Women's Monasteries in the Late Middle Ages"